-- General, Special Revenue, Debt Service and Capital Projects Funds. - Revenue amount in constant dollars. - Decreasing results indicate that the government may be unable to maintain existing service levels with current revenue sources. - The favorable rating is more related to the benchmark than the City itself as the trend data is inconclusive due to the trend results being under ten percent.
+- General, Special Revenue, Debt Service and Capital Projects Funds. - Revenue amount in constant dollars. - Decreasing results indicate that the government may be unable to maintain existing service levels with current revenue sources. - The favorable rating is more related to the benchmark than the City itself as the trend data is inconclusive due to an inconsistent trend over the past two years.
 This is likely due to the City's federally funded housing program which is not included in all municipalities.
-The 2015 increase in revenue is attributable to the increased Section 8 Housing Assistance funding levels and reimbursements related to the Natural Disaster Fund.
+The 2019 increase is attributable to the addition of the Hospital Special Assessment Fund (mentioned in Financial Indicator 11G).